 5. You Have the Right to Pursue Your Claim in Court

-The Florida statute of limitations for filing car accident lawsuits is four years in most cases.
+The Florida statute of limitations for filing most personal injury lawsuits has recently changed.
+The deadline is four years for accidents occurring on or before 3/23/2023, and it is two years otherwise.
 If the insurance company refuses to negotiate a fair settlement for your car accident case, you can file a lawsuit.
-A lawsuit forces the insurance company to defend its insured driver against the allegations of fault and liability.
+A lawsuit forces the insurance company to defend its insured driver against the allegations of liability.

 A car accident lawsuit might take longer to resolve, but it might be your only option if the insurance company acts in bad faith or is stubborn about paying a fair amount for your damages.